-If you are truly interested in modeling, look for a local agency that doesn’t charge you.posted over 3 years ago
+If you are truly interested in modeling, look for a local agency that doesn’t charge you.posted about 4 years ago

 I am not sure what they look for but I think the most important thing is to be committed to modeling, willing to travel, you must have the right attitude and you need to be able to take good shots.